grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Result Export.md

 ![Text Editing - PDF Summary Report](./images/11-Result-Export/pdf_report_edit_text.png)

-Each section in the summary comes with a predefined text.
+Each section of the summary has text from a predefined template.
 To edit this text:
 1. Select the edit icon or the text itself.
-3. Write your new text.
+1. Write your new text.
-4. Select outside the text field.
+1. Select outside the text field.

-When you are satisfied with your changes, select outside the text editor to save your changes.
+When you are satisfied with your changes, select outside the text editor.
 If you want to cancel and revert your changes, select the cancel icon next to the editor, or use the ESC key on your keyboard.

 #### Formatting

 ![Text Editing - PDF Summary Report](./images/11-Result-Export/pdf_report_text_formatting.png)

-To apply formatting to your text, select the text you want to format and choosing the appropriate formatting from the popup.
+To apply formatting to your text, select the text you want to format and choose the appropriate formatting from the popup.

-You can also use the following keyboard shortcuts to apply formatting:
+You can also use the following keyboard shortcuts to apply format text:

 | Shortcut            | Format                                                    |
 | ------------------- | --------------------------------------------------------- |